shopware5/devdocs/source/developers-guide/shopware-config/index.md

     ],
 ```

-As an example, your configuration could look like this if you want to allow that: Text, CSV, Excel, Numbers, Word and Pages documents are allowed to be sent via a form.
+As an example, your configuration could look like this if you want that Text, CSV, Excel, Numbers, Word and Pages documents are allowed to be sent via a form.

 ```
     'media' => [